shelddin/MindControlNao/README.md

 - naoqi

 ## How it works?
-This a really basic ROS package used to explore the cababilities of the Emotiv Epoc+ sensor there is two nodes the first one which is the "expression_publisher.py" is using the Emotiv APIs to get the signal and process it, after that the signal is published to the topic "/emoState". the subscrber reads which expression is published there and then give the command to the robot to move.
+This a really basic ROS package used to explore the capabilities of the Emotiv Epoc+ sensor there is two nodes the first one which is the "expression_publisher.py" is using the Emotiv APIs to get the signal and process it, after that the signal is published to the topic "/emoState". the subscriber reads which expression is published there and then give the command to the robot to move.

 the available moves are the following :
-- Smilimg -> Moving Forward
+- Smiling -> Moving Forward
 - Clenching -> Stopping
 - Eye-brow -> Rotating right
 - Furbrow -> Rotating left